 Milo didn’t start by lifting a big heavy ox.
 He started with a calf.
 That gave him the chance to master the fundamentals.
 He went with a smart approach to take on a manageable challenge and slowly develop strength and self-confidence; even though people were laughing at him.

 Milo of Croton is the inspiration behind our 20kg ‘Milo Bar’.
 The bar was designed in Belfast by our team of inhouse engineers and athletes.
 It is manufactured in Europe and delivers the performance and quality you can rely on.
 The steel coated shaft and 1.2mm knurling, makes it the perfect bar for athletes serious about weightlifting and strength and conditioning.
-Our designs ensures the 3 ball bearings and textured sleeves gives the Milo Bar the perfect spin and provides a grip suited for high-performance training.
+Our design ensures the 5 needle bearings per sleeve gives the Milo Bar the perfect spin and provides a grip suited for high-performance training.

 For the athlete who refuses anything but the best, this is the bar for you.